Was Jonathan Brostoff Bullied?

 Some observers connected the criticism of Brostoff to the late alderman’s opposition to the reelection of Socialist and Democrat Ryan Clancy.
 Brostoff was among a list of prominent Democrats who opposed Clancy, including Mayor Cavalier Johnson, Milwaukee County Executive David Crowley and Milwaukee County Board Chair Marcelia Nicholson.
 Many Democrats criticized Clancy, saying he lacked a collaborative approach and was hated by many members of the party for his divisive style.
 Only 4 of 45 Democratic members of the Legislature endorsed Clancy, but he overcame the criticism and won reelection.

-The Shepherd’s Best Of ballot seems very pro-Clancy: he is a finalist in the categories of both “Most Beloved Politician” and “Most Trusted Politician.”
+The Shepherd’s Best Of ballot seems laughably pro-Clancy: he is a finalist in five categories, including “Most Beloved Politician,” “Best Local Activist,” Milwaukeean of the Year,” “Best State Legislator” and “Most Trusted Politician.”
 The latter category is particularly ironic given criticism of Clancy on this score by some Democratic politicians.
+The results suggest an organized campaign by Clancy supporters in a low-vote election by a declining publication.

-Some time after Jacob’s post Clancy posted an item on Facebook to “address baseless accusations being thrown around.
+Some time after Jacobs’ post Clancy posted an item on Facebook to “address baseless accusations being thrown around.
 I am gutted and deeply sorry that Jonathan felt bullied and unsafe in our community.
 Public figure or not, bullying is wrong.
 I didn’t have a hand in that, nor did I see or encourage that in anyone else.”

 Clancy and Brostoff were once good friends, and “I still loved and respected Jonathan for the tremendous work he did in our community,” Clancy wrote.
 Clancy’s FB page includes a photo with Brostoff.
 Yet he didn’t attend the memorial service for Brostoff.
 “I didn’t want my presence to interfere with anyone’s grief,” he told Urban Milwaukee.
 As for the accusation that much of the bullying Brostoff suffered was from Clancy’s supporters, Clancy says “I did not know anything about that.”